Amsterdam Central Station - Centraal Station

 Final stops of several lines of city trams and buses are here, as well as waterfront stations of city ferry lines taking cars and passengers to Amsterdam North (Amsterdam Noord).
 It is also here, that a main Amsterdam Tourist Office is based, as well as departure quays for the tourist boats cruising around the city canals.

 Trains to Amsterdam Airport Schiphol

-Local trains to the Amsterdam Schiphol Airport during the day depart each ten minutes from platform 14a or platform 15.
-Night trains to the Airport depart from other platforms – please check the airport train schedule for the correct departure time and the platform number.
+Local trains to the Amsterdam Schiphol Airport during the day depart every ten minutes from platform 14a or platform 15.
+Night trains to the Airport depart from other platforms.

 Buying train tickets

 All the locals do not use paper tickets on trains and public transport but they use the public transport charge card called Chip-card or OV-card valid on all means of transport everywhere in the Netherlands.
 However if you are a visitor for a short stay in the Netherlands, you are advised to buy a specific ticket for one trip.
 You still have to validate this ticket at the entry to the platforms area on each train station (chip-in) and signal the end of your trip leaving the platforms area of the station (chip-out).
 Through the deregulation of the public transport there are many possibilities to travel on the same train, busses and trams.
 Compare the prices and terms and choose the option most convenient for you.